matsuoka-601/WebGPU-Ocean/README.md

 # webgpu-ocean
 A real-time 3d fluid simulation implemented in WebGPU.
-Works on your browsers which supports WebGPU.
+Works on your browsers which support WebGPU.

 [You can try demo here!](https://webgpu-3d-water.netlify.app/)